Albosonic/Yachty/README.md

     **Thanks for checking out my app I always appreciate feedback, feel free to message me with Ideas for features or UX**

 ### currenly not accepting bug reports since I have a list of known bugs to deal with.

+## let me know if you can't login.